 There are several reasons why women suffer from poor sleep quality during menopause, such as hot flashes, depression, and hormonal fluctuations.
 This affects their daily life and causes them to feel low on energy.

 The decrease in estrogen levels is one of the factors that contribute to insomnia among menopausal women.
-Improving magnesium levels can help women sleep better, and taking magnesium supplements is a good way to treat sleep deficiency when you’re experiencing menopause.
+Improving magnesium levels can help women sleep better.

 3. Supports Bone Health

-The drop in estrogen levels causes an increase in bone loss among women, thereby leading to porous and weakened bones.
+The drop in estrogen levels causes increased bone loss among women, thereby leading to porous and weakened bones.
 When your body is low on magnesium, it can amplify your chances of developing osteoporosis, which is a condition that occurs due to a decrease in bone mass.

-By maintaining a steady level of magnesium in your body through food and supplements, you can increase your bone strength while facing menopause.
+Maintaining a steady level of magnesium in your body through food and supplements can increase your bone strength while facing menopause.

 4. Enhances Heart Health

 The risk of heart disease increases in women as they approach menopause.
-The leading cause of death among women is heart disease, as per the American Health Association, and the risk of them experiencing a heart attack increases once menopause begins.
+The leading cause of death among women is heart disease, as per the American Health Association.
+The role of estrogen in protecting the heart isn’t unknown.
+That’s why a dip in estrogen levels after menopause may trigger fat buildup in the arteries, making women susceptible to heart ailments.

 Magnesium helps in controlling heart muscle contractions, thereby giving you a healthy heartbeat.
-The foods that are rich in magnesium are also a beneficial source of boosting your heart health.
+Foods that are rich in magnesium are also a beneficial source of boosting your heart health.
+So, taking care of your magnesium intake will help maintain better heart health in menopause.

 Signs of Magnesium Deficiency During Menopause

-The hormonal fluctuations that occur during menopause lead to a lot of bodily changes.
-Due to this, women may experience a decline in magnesium levels.
+The hormonal fluctuations that occur during menopause lead to many bodily changes.
+Due to this, women could experience a decline in magnesium levels.
 Low levels of magnesium can affect their health poorly.

 Some of the signs of magnesium deficiency that are common during this time are: